aselshall/rm/hw/case1.md

-## Bonus Homework: Erin Brockovich and Environmental Research Methods
+## Case Study: Erin Brockovich and Environmental Research Methods
-Up to 5% of the final homework grade, depending on the depth and quality of the analysis.
+This is a bonus homework with up to 5% of the final homework grade, depending on the depth and quality of the analysis.

 ### Objective
 This question aims to apply concepts from environmental research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*: [Watch the video on YouTube](https://youtu.be/ERJ74tDM03s)